arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/waves-fleet-managment/content.md

 fioctl device config group <device name> <group name>
 ```

-On your FoundriesFactory page you can sort devices by group on the device page.
+On your FoundriesFactory device page you can sort and view devices by group.

 ![Device group sorting on the FoundriesFactory page](assets/foundriesfactory-device-group.png)